emptymalei/deep-learning/dl/time-series/timeseries-metrics.forecasting.md

 Measuring the goodness of a forecaster is nontrivial.
 Tons of metrics are devised to measure forecasting results, applying the wrong metric may lead to "consequences" in decisions.

-In this section, we explore some frequently used metrics.
-The metrics are grouped into categories using two dimensions: point forecast vs probabilistic forecast, and bounded vs unbounded.

-!!! info "Recommended Reading"

-    [Hyndman & Athanasopoulos (2021)](https://otexts.com/fpp3/accuracy.html) is a good reference for forecast errors [^Hyndman2021].

-    To find implementations of metrics, [Darts](https://unit8co.github.io/darts/generated_api/darts.metrics.metrics.html#) and [GluonTS](https://ts.gluon.ai/stable/api/gluonts/gluonts.evaluation.metrics.html) both have a handful of metrics implemented.

 In the following discussion, we assume the forecast at time $t$ to be $\hat y(t)$ and the actual value is $y(t)$.
 The forecast horizon is defined as $H$.
 In general, we look for a function

 $$